 Background

 Aerosols and trace gas emissions are primarily responsible for polluting air quality within the lower troposphere of Earth.
-Aerosols, also known as particulate matter (PM), are collections of particles within air or a gas as defined by the United States National Aeronautics and Space Administration (NASA, 1996).
-These aerosols are produced by a variety of activities such as dust blowing off of desert areas, salt evaporites, volcanic eruptions and through anthropogenic burning of fossil fuels and forested areas (Kaufman et al., 2002; NASA, 1996).
+Aerosols, also known as particulate matter (PM), are collections of particles within air or any gas as defined by the United States National Aeronautics and Space Administration (NASA, 1996).
+These aerosols are produced by a variety of activities such as dust blowing off of desert areas, salt evaporites, volcanic eruptions, and through anthropogenic burning of fossil fuels and forested areas (Kaufman et al., 2002; NASA, 1996).
 The net effect of aerosols is to cool the Earth’s surface by reflecting solar radiation and changing cloud properties (Allen, 1996; Kaufman et al., 2002).
 Such cooling occurs on a regional basis due to the short lifetime of particulate matter settling and trace gases recombining within the lower troposphere to form secondary particulate matter (Kaufman et al., 2002).
 Particulate matter is further classified by the size of the particle, with PM10 indicating the mass concentration of particles of size less than 10 micrometers and PM2.5 indicating the mass concentration of particles of size less than 2.5 micrometers.
 Anthropogenic aerosols emitted from urban and industrial regional pollution are a source of large concentrations of PM2.5, or “fine”, aerosols (Kaufman et al., 2002).(Kaufman et al., 2002; Shepherd, 2004).
 Particulate matter air pollution can have negative cardiovascular and respiratory health effects along with environmental impacts (Anderson et al., 2012; Shepherd, 2004).

-Trace gases such as nitrogen dioxide (NO2) and sulfur dioxide (SO2) are produced primarily by anthropogenic sources such as combustion engines, coal burning electrical utilities and industrial boilers (United States Environmental Protection Agency, 1995, Wisconsin Department of Health Services, 2015).
-Additionally, sulfur dioxide is also produced through volcanic eruption and wildfires, though anthropogenic emissions account for 90-95% of sulfur dioxide in the troposphere (Textor et al., 2004 and Klimont et al., 2013).
+Trace gases such as nitrogen dioxide (NO2) and sulfur dioxide (SO2) are produced primarily by anthropogenic sources such as combustion engines, coal burning electrical utilities, and industrial boilers (United States Environmental Protection Agency, 1995; Wisconsin Department of Health Services, 2015).
+Additionally, sulfur dioxide is also produced through volcanic eruptions and wildfires, though anthropogenic emissions account for 90-95% of sulfur dioxide in the troposphere (Textor et al., 2004; and Klimont et al., 2013).
 The emissions of these trace gases contribute to air pollution as a primary source and as a secondary source when they react with other particulate matter in the troposphere, producing nitrate and sulfate products (Shepherd, 2004).
 Table 1(see Appendix) outlines air quality thresholds not to be exceeded for PM2.5, NO2 and SO2 as determined by the United States Environmental Protection Agency (Protection of Environment, 2011).

 As of 2009, Hoff and Christopher found that no satellite measurements had been used to quantitatively address the EPA’s National Ambient Air Quality Standards (NAAQS).
-Satellite data of atmospheric pollutants can help end-users in public, private sector and nonprofit organizations for air quality applications (Duncan et al., 2014).
 Many of NASA’s Earth observing satellites have instruments capable of measuring atmospheric aerosol and greenhouse gas concentrations.
 These satellite instruments include the Ozone Monitoring Instrument (OMI), Moderate Resolution Imaging Spectroradiometer (MODIS), Cloud-Aerosol Lidar with Orthogonal Polarization (CALIOP), Ozone Mapping Profiler Suite (OMPS), and Measurements of Pollution In The Troposphere (MOPITT).
 Because utilizing satellite data requires technical skills involved with accessing, processing, and interpreting satellite data, it was not often used by end-users for air quality applications, who relied on point data sources in determining pollution products (Duncan et al., 2014).
 However, satellite data has the benefit of regional to global coverage, enabling end-users to analyze larger scale patterns present in air quality assessment (Lamsal et al., 2015).

 Project Partners and Objectives